esl-epfl/szcore/website/content/challenge/index.md

 2. $3.000

 The challenge organizers will write a summary of the outcome of the challenge in a leading journal in our field.
 The top challenge contributors will be invited to contribute to this paper to describe their methodology.

+## Organizers

+The challenge is organized the [Embedded Systems Laboratory](https://www.epfl.ch/labs/esl/) of EPFL in collaboration with [CHUV](https://www.chuv.ch/fr/neurologie/nlg-home), [IIS-ETH](https://iis.ee.ethz.ch/) and the organizing committee of [The International Conference on Artificial Intelligence and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/).

+For questions to the organizers you can contact [Jonathan Dan](https://people.epfl.ch/jonathan.dan/?lang=en).

 ## Sponsor